CCE Quarterly: Building Organizational Culture of Quality

 This activity was planned by and for the healthcare team, and learners will receive 1.0 Interprofessional Continuing Education (IPCE) credit for learning and change.

-This educational activity is approved for: 1.0 AMA PRA Category 1 CreditTM, ANA CNE, APA, and ASWB ACE.
+This educational activity is approved for: 1.0 AMA PRA Category 1 CreditTM, ANA CNE, AAPA, APA, ACPE, and ASWB ACE.

 This live webinar grants 2.0 required Continuing Education Unit (CEU) points for PCMH Certified Content Experts.